clojurists-together/clojuriststogether.org/content/news/2019/october-2019-monthly-update.md

 ## UX

-Some users had intermittenly reported problems with `defsyntax` and its use of `clojure.spec.alpha/conform`.
+Some users had intermittently reported problems with `defsyntax` and its use of `clojure.spec.alpha/conform`.
 After some digging around I discovered the problem was due to a patch to the core specs library which changed the names of some of the keys thus breaking the use of conform in `defsyntax`.
 To fix the problem, `defsyntax` now has its own specs and no longer relies on `clojure.core.specs.alpha`.

 In other areas corrections to or movement of specs were made to improve the quality of life for users using spec instrumentation.